folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ### Cost details

-Note: Only certain fields will be editable depending on the [Order format](#order-format) selected in the [PO line details](#po-line-details) section.
-Also, some fields are required based on the Order format.
+This section contains purchase order line cost, quantity, currency, and discount information.
+Only certain fields will be editable depending on the [Order format](#order-format) selected in the [PO line details](#po-line-details) section.
+Some fields are required based on the Order format.
+Note: If the [Package checkbox](#item-details) is selected for the purchase order line, you will see **Unit price** and **Quantity** field labels rather than **Physical unit price** or **Electronic unit price** or quantity field labels.

 *   **Physical unit price.** The price of the physical unit.
 Required if the [Order format](#order-format) is Physical, P/E mix, or Other.
 *   **Quantity physical.** The number of items you are ordering.
 Required if the [Order format](#order-format) is Physical, P/E mix, or Other.